 A student who believes a program is not in compliance with the accreditation standards should submit a written complaint to the Program Director, including documentation for the complaint.
 The Department Chair, Program Director, and Clinical Coordinator will review the complaint and documentation and respond to the student within three (3) business days of receiving the complaint.
-If the student is not satisfied with the response, the student has the right to contact the accreditation body2.
-Please refer to appendix G for the Standards for an Accredited Educational Program in Computed Tomography
+If the student is not satisfied with the response, the student has the right to contact the accreditation body.
+Students in the CT, ICVT, or PET/CT Program should contact the Dean of JCHP.